nicholasburka/reach-vue-tutorial/README.md

 - Delete the HelloWorld component from the template, import, and components

 ### Connecting a Wallet using Reach
-see the [Accounts page of the Reach front-end docs](https://docs.reach.sh/ref-frontends-js-acc.html) for API info, and check out the [Vuex core concepts](https://vuex.vuejs.org/guide/state.html) as needed if this is new to you
+See the [Accounts page of the Reach front-end docs](https://docs.reach.sh/ref-frontends-js-acc.html) for API info, and check out the [Vuex core concepts](https://vuex.vuejs.org/guide/state.html) as needed if this is new to you
-- in src/store/index.js import the Reach library for Algorand
+- in src/store/index.js, import the Reach Algorand library
 ```
 import * as reach from '@reach-sh/stdlib/ALGO.mjs'
 ```